Instant Payment Notifications (IPN)

 The HTTP request that we make to your

 - It will be a POST request.

 object_idwill be in the body of the request (and not added as a url-parameter).

-object_idwill be named for the type of object (for example
+object_idwill be prefixed with the type of object:

 - For checkouts and preapprovals, the